mozilla-services/docs/source/storage/apis-1.2.rst

     Possible HTTP status codes:

-    - **304 Not Modified:**  the last-modified time of the collection is less than or equal to the value in the *X-If-Modified-Since* header.
     - **400 Bad Request:**  too many ids where included in the query parameter.
-    - **404 Not Found:**  the user has no such collection.
-    - **412 Precondition Failed:**  the last-modified time of the collection is greater than the value in the *X-If-Unmodified-Since* header.

 **GET** **https://<endpoint-url>/storage/<collection>/<id>**

     Returns the BSO in the collection corresponding to the requested id

-    Possible HTTP error responses:

-    - **304 Not Modified:**  the last-modified time of the item is less than or equal to the value in the *X-If-Modified-Since* header.
-    - **404 Not Found:**  the user has no such collection, or it contains no such object.
-    - **412 Precondition Failed:**  the last-modified time of the item is greater than the value in the *X-If-Unmodified-Since* header.

 **PUT** **https://<endpoint-url>/storage/<collection>/<id>**